Colorful websites can be challenging to pull off. They look messy, outrageous, and flamboyant, causing site visitors to leave the page sooner.

-On this page, visitors see more colorful items in action: the flying hummingbird, galaxy background and colorful bubbles that feature the designer’s works.
+On this page, visitors see more colorful items in action: the flying hummingbird, galaxy background, and colorful bubbles that feature the designer’s works.

-Looking at BateauMonParis’s website, it’s evident that BuzzNative applied the best practices of color theory in creating a visually-striking design that’s easy on the eyes.
+Looking at BateauMonParis’s website, it’s evident that BuzzNative applied the best practices of color theory in creating a visually striking design that’s easy on the eyes.

 They used a fool-proof color pairing of blue and orange -- two shades that naturally blend well since they are opposite hues in the color wheel.
 With a complementary palette, how can you go wrong?

-By going with slightly muted and pastel shades of those two colors, they captured the BateauMonParis’s sophisticated offer of experiencing Paris in a boat.
+By going with slightly muted and pastel shades of those two colors, they captured BateauMonParis’s sophisticated offer of experiencing Paris in a boat.
 Also, the designers added an extra shade of navy blue to incorporate a nautical aesthetic to cut through the light theme.

-Several hand-drawn shapes and illustrations of vital brand symbols such as anchors, waves, wine glasses and desserts are scattered on the website, bringing out the fun in the design.
+Several hand-drawn shapes and illustrations of vital brand symbols such as anchors, waves, wine glasses, and desserts are scattered on the website, bringing out the fun in the design.

 Upon landing on the site, users get a plain blue gradient background with a CTA button directing them to enter the world of WindLand.
-Since it’s a fully-interactive webpage, the designers made sure to add short instructions on navigating the site.
+Since it’s a fully interactive webpage, the designers made sure to add short instructions on navigating the site.

 From there, site visitors get a stunning bird’s eye view of WindLand, from its lush green trees and towering skyscrapers to the little details such as wind turbines and gorgeous landscapes.
-When users click on a building, the screen zooms into the structure to reveal more about WindLand, its agenda, utilities and startups.
+When users click on a building, the screen zooms into the structure to reveal more about WindLand, its agenda, utilities, and startups.

 The view looks stunning during a bright sunny day, but come nighttime?
 It's sophisticated at best!
 Thanks to the light switch, site visitors can enjoy the scenery in light or dark mode.